kpmeen/clammyscan/README.md

   }
 }
 ```
-It is also possible to, optionally, specify any additional metadata to use in GridFS for the saved file.
+It is also, optionally, possible to specify any additional metadata to use in GridFS for the saved file.
 For example, if you have a few request parameters that need to be set, this can be done by passing them to the body parser.

 ```scala
 object Application extends Controller with MongoController with ClammyBodyParsers {